-At Mount Sinai Downtown-Union Square, we offer a full range of radiology exam services—including X-ray to EKG, MRI, and mammogram—in one location.
+At Mount Sinai-Union Square, we offer a full range of radiology exam services—including X-ray to EKG, MRI, and mammogram—in one location.
 We use radiology to diagnose an injury, check for a suspected condition, or perform a regularly scheduled checkup.
 In addition, we also diagnose and treat various conditions using interventional radiology.

 You don’t even have to leave the building, and we’ll get you the results as quickly as possible.

 As part of the Mount Sinai Health System, our radiologists and radiological technicians are highly trained.
 We do all we can to make available the information you need to make health care decisions.
 Typically, we can provide results within 24 to 48 hours.
 Then you and your doctor can discuss the treatment that is right for you or your family member.

 For your child, we have experienced pediatric radiologists who know how to help each child feel comfortable and safe during the scan.
 We even try to make it fun.